Australia Post Logo

 Australia Post Logo History

 Australia Post was established in 1975, but its history can be traced back to April 25, 1809, when the first colonial letter delivery service was introduced.
 After the unification of the colonies in 1901, the disparate postal systems became part of the Postmaster-General’s Department, which provided telecommunications services to the continent’s inhabitants.
-In 1975, the department was abolished, and special commissions took over its functions.
-Among them was the Australian Postal Commission, which later became the Australia Post.
+1975, the department was abolished, and special commissions took over its functions.
+The Australian Postal Commission was among them and later became the Australia Post.

-As the postal service evolved, there was a need for a new positioning – more modern and appropriate to the era of e-commerce.
+As the postal service evolved, a new positioning was needed —more modern and appropriate to the era of e-commerce.
 Simultaneously, the visual identity had to preserve the brand’s heritage, contrary to the desire for progress.
-Therefore, if there were any changes, then they were minor.
+Therefore, if there were any changes, they were minor.

 What is Australia Post?